Minimum of 4 GCSEs at Grade C/4 or above including English and Mathematics

 - Social Issues in Health Care Level 3

 All students on the Diploma will then complete the following mandatory units in a weekly tutorial:

 - Preparing to Progress

-As this is a demanding A-level equivalent programme, you should have a minimum of 4 GCSEs at Grade C/4 or above including English, Mathematics and Science.
+As this is a demanding A-level equivalent programme, you should have a minimum of 4 GCSEs at Grade C/4 or above, or equivalent qualifications, including English and Mathematics.
 You should also have evidence of study within the last five years.

 Applicants who do not have recent experience of study but have relevant work or life experience will be considered on an individual basis and may be invited to interview, you should still apply in this case.
 The interview will consider prior formal qualifications, and evidence of experience gained through employment or other verifiable sources.

 You must have relevant work experience for this course.
 The following are examples of the work we regard as suitable to demonstrate your aptitude for a career in social, youth or community work:

 - Care Assistant

 - Home Care Assistant